As of 2021, she performs under the stage name Lilith Czar.

-- Double Standard: Abuse, Female on Male: Beat up her husband during a flight in October 2016, which was widely reported by the media (including TMZ).
+- Double Standard: Abuse, Female on Male: She was alleged to have physically attacked her husband during a flight in October 2016, which was widely reported by the media (including TMZ).
 Adult film actress Mary Carey was a witness to the incident and filmed a non-sponsored recollection of the account that was uploaded to her YouTube channel.
 Both Juliet and Andy addressed the incident as her "drinking too much", and the couple as well as her PR team has worked hard ever since to hide the incident, including playing it off as a shouting match and saying she'd never hit him (she admitted she had previously during the in-flight video), blaming the incident on a miscarriage, and saying it was not serious and the media had lied.
 Since then, the incident is treated lightly, if not entirely forgotten.

 - Early Installment Weirdness: "Wild Child."
 Made during her brief time in which she had record deal with her former coach on The Voice Cee Lo Green, the song sounds overly poppy and mainstream, in great contrast to her usual hard-rock and Janis Joplin inspired sound.

 - Happily Married: In contrast to the strong theme of heartbreak and failed relationships in her music, she is happily married to Andy Biersack of American modern glam-rock band Black Veil Brides.